ryankarlos/neo4j-intermediate-cypher-ds/README.md

 ### Graph Basics

+Nodes are the entities in the graph which can be tagged with labels, representing their different roles in your domain.
+They can hold any number of key-value pairs, or properties.
+Labels may also attach metadata such as index or constraint information to nodes.
 A directed relationship is non-symmetrical.
 It goes from a source node to a target node.
 This type of relationship may contain additional qualifying properties, for example a weighting or strength indicator.
 An undirected relationship is symmetric with no directional character, it is simply between two nodes instead of having a source and target.

-Every relationship in the neo4j database is directed by design. ]
+Every relationship in the neo4j database is directed by design, have a type also can have properties like nodes.
+Nodes can have any number or type of relationships. https://neo4j.com/developer/graph-database/

 ```
 CALL db.schema.visualization()